qteatime/kate/docs/dev-manual.md

 ]
 ```

-If you're using [Bitsy hacks](https://github.com/seleb/bitsy-hacks) then you'll need to figure out on a case-by-case basis which additional bridges or modifications to the code you need, as they're not currently tested.
+If you're using [Bitsy hacks](https://github.com/seleb/bitsy-hacks), or including external images and music, then you'll need to figure out on a case-by-case basis which additional bridges or modifications to the code you need; they're not currently tested.